 The third week of March is spring Whale Watch Week along the Oregon Coast — time to spot gray whales and their calves traveling north to their summer home in Alaska.
 There are roughly two dozen designated “Whale Watching Spoken Here” locations in Oregon, with friendly volunteers to help you spot whales and answer questions.
 You’ll find the closest one at Ecola State Park.

 Whales aren’t the only wildlife you’ll see along the Oregon Coast.
 Seaside sits along the Pacific Flyway migratory route.
-While you can bird-watch year-round, spring is the ideal time for a visit to Mill Ponds to glimpse brightly colored migrants such as Wilson’s warblers, orange-crowned warblers and warbling vireos.
-The short trail is flat and family friendly.
-Find more birding spots here.
+While you can bird-watch year-round, spring is the ideal time for a visit to glimpse brightly colored migrants such as Wilson’s warblers, orange-crowned warblers and warbling vireos.
+Our short trails are flat and family friendly.
+Find birding spots here.

 You can always rent a surrey and pedal around downtown Seaside; find your wheels at Prom Bike Shop or Wheel Fun Rentals — just look for the bright-red historic trolley.
 If you’re seeking more of a challenge, hop on a mountain bike to ride through a coastal forest.
 The newly opened Klootchy Creek Trails — the coast’s newest mountain bike destination, just south of Seaside and soon-to-be-connected by trail — offers 4 miles of fun, flowy single-track for all skill levels.
 To choose the right trail, click here for trail descriptions, directions, distances and elevation gains.
 Learn more about biking in Seaside here.